professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 Over 10 years ago, I read an article about a journalist who went around the world interviewing/studying the top athletes in different sports, and he found out that they all have one thing in common: they are all extremely competitive.
 This is their common secret to win: "If you want to win/to be the best, you have to put yourself above your opponents".
 I didnt think about it much at that time (I didn't even read the whole article).

-I resumed playing Table Tennis three years ago, and this time I wanted to level up the game; winning was all I thought of.
+I resumed playing Table Tennis 3 years ago, and this time I wanted to level up the game; winning was all I thought of.
 Thus, I recalled that article, and I asked myself: "Putting yourself above a weaker opponent is easy.
 Against someone at the same level, can do.
 But what about (much) stronger opponents?
 How can you win against someone who is (much) better/has more experiences than you?"

 I came up with a strategy/mindset, tested it, and it worked out for me (not all the time).
 In competitive games, I objectify my opponents (no matter if they are my friends or strangers).
 I will ignore their existence.
 I will focus on their hands and body movements (facial expression too, but not often).
 "What do I need to do to win this game?
 You are not the almighty player; you are a rock, a tool, and I will step over/on you, then come out as the winner.
 I look toward your position, but I do not look at you.
 I don't play against you; I play against myself.
 I am the biggest opponent I need to beat, and I'm not scared of myself".
 This process of thinking eliminates the human factor our of my opponents; it helps me totally focus on my game; it removes anxiety, nervousness, and self-doubt.
 A rock doesn't make you nervous, does it? (unless it's very big and it's over your head)